Cavity optimization for Unruh effect at small accelerations

-In this paper, we focus on the low acceleration properties of the UDD inside an optimized cavity.
-To observe Unruh effect for small accelerations, it is important to characterize scenarios where the density of field modes is increased appreciably, and the correlators of the quantum field are modified non-trivially, so that the detector would detect such changes and respond in a distinct manner.
+In this letter, we focus on the low acceleration properties of the UDD inside an optimized cavity.
+To observe Unruh effect for small accelerations, it is important to characterize scenarios where the density of field modes is increased appreciably, and the correlators of the quantum field are modified non-trivially, so that the detector responds in a distinct manner.